Monkeypox Safety for Healthcare Workers: Protective Clothing, Safety Strategies, and More

 - A patient with a confirmed monkeypox infection should remain under isolation precautions until all skin lesions are healed, all scabs have crusted over, and a fresh layer of healthy skin has formed.

-- Finally, infection control, occupational health, and/or the local health department should be notified and consulted regarding the potential need for medical evaluations in the event that known or suspected cases of monkeypox are present within the clinical environment.
+- Finally, infection control, occupational health, and/or the local health department should be notified and consulted regarding the potential need for medical evaluations if known or suspected cases of monkeypox are present within the clinical environment.

-What Healthcare Workers Should Do If They Are Exposed: Monkeypox Prevention
+What Healthcare Workers Should Do If They Are Exposed

 According to the CDC, any healthcare worker caring for individuals infected with monkeypox should self-monitor for the development of monkeypox signs and symptoms, even if they had only low or intermediate degrees of exposure (e.g., were wearing appropriate PPE at the time of exposure).